 - Available as just the AC refill

-The brand claim that their AC recharge kit has been proven to work in more than 2 million vehicles.
-It is the best AC recharge kit available that gets the cold back in your car and cleans the system too.Check it Out
+The brand claim that their AC recharge kit has been proven to work in more than 2 million vehicles in the USA.
+It’s one of the best AC recharge kit on the market that gets the cold back in your car as well as cleaning the system.
+Compared to the Kozyvacu above, it also offers great value for the money.Check it Out

 For those with a fleet of cars or run a garage, you may want to choose a professional AC recharge unit such as the Robinair CoolTech.
-It is a more expensive route to take but in the long run it will pay for itself and be far easier to use.
+It’s a more expensive route to take but in the long run, it will pay for itself and be far easier to use.

 - Meets SAE J-2788 standards